 You can recognize the WAN port on your router by the label, Internet, or WAN.
 On most consumer routers you can also recognize it by the different color.
 In the example below, you see that the WAN port is colored yellow and labeled internet.

 The color isn’t the same on all routers.
 Some brands give the LAN ports a Yellow or Blue color or make the WAN port grey.
-So the color alone isn’t an indication of what type of port it’s.
+So the color alone isn’t an indication of what type of port it is.
 The color is only used to distinguish the different ports on your router.

 Router Dual WAN port